 Command: unicornscan 192.168.1.250 –Iv

-In this lab we perform a TCP syn scan on a whole network range of 192.168.1.1/24.
-By doing so we have multiple benefits.
-All the live hosts will be visible tos us along with the services/ports open & ttl values.
 Stealth syn scan is a method by which packets with syn flags are sent to a port of a target host.
-If the port is open, the reply from target will be a packet with SYN/ACK flag else a packet with RST flag.
-Thus the attacker can identify what all services are running in the target host.
+If the port is open, the reply from the target will be a packet with SYN/ACK flag else a packet with RST flag.
+Thus the attacker can identify what all services are running on the target host.

 Command : unicornscan -msf -v -I 192.168.1.1/24